Get a Happy Life — Find Your Balance

 • Won't improve air quality like a real plant

-If you work from home and want to create a workspace that actually supports your mood, this eucalyptus plant is a simple, elegant addition.
+If you work from home and want to create a workspace that actually supports your mood, this lamp is a practical addition.
 Pair it with the bonsai tree from the previous section and you'll have a desk that genuinely makes you want to sit down at it in the morning.

 💡 Tip

-Place your plant or terrarium directly in your eyeline — not pushed to the side where you have to turn to see it.
+Place your HappyLight or bonsai directly in your eyeline — not pushed to the side where you have to turn to see it.
 Your eyes naturally wander during mental breaks, and having something calming right in front of you means every micro-pause becomes a small moment of restoration.

 ✓ Pros